Emergency roadside assistance is available 24 hours a day, every day.

 The best way to get around in Québec City is to leave your car parked and enjoy the many quaint streets by foot.
 The public transit is also available throughout downtown.
 Most downtown and surrounding streets have parking meters or only allow to park a vehicle for a limited period of time.
 There are many paying parking lots as shown on this Québec City map.

 Parking meters (automatic pay stations): Unless otherwise indicated, parking meters are in operation Monday through Saturday, from 9:00 a.m. to 9:00 p.m. as well as on Sunday from 10:00 a.m. to 9:00 p.m.
 Parking in front of a defective or covered parking meter is prohibited.
-Most of the parking meters have been replaced by automatic pay stations and accept credit cards.
+Some meters accept credit cards.

 Winter season: From November 1 to April 15, it is prohibited to park in the city streets when snow removal operations are carried out after snowstorms.
 Pay attention to the orange warning signs (flashing indicators), which are activated prior to the beginning of a snow removal operation.